Vijila Chirappad: Life and work

 Born in Kozhikode, Kerala, Chirappad's poems speak of the experience of living life as a Dalit woman.
 Her poetry explores how the double burden of gender and caste shapes the lives and struggles of Dalit women in Kerala in distinct ways than women of dominant castes.
-Her work also discusses how, despite its communist history, casteism pervades everyday life in Kerala.
+Her work also discusses how, despite Kerala's communist history, casteism pervades everyday life there.